bferguson3/NESPAL/README.md

 Usage:

 Save a .set file from yy-chr's BG SET editor.
 This file includes both namespace data and tile attribute data, but in an order that is unweildly for assembly use.
 This tool reorganizes the data into raw bytes that can be loaded directly into ROM.
+The order of the attribute file's palettes are taken as they are from the yy-chr editor.

 $ python3 settoppu.py inputfile.set